Go On A Trip

 • 2:30pm Depart for Orphanage

-• 5pm Return to Guest House for the evening
+• 5pm Return to Guest Housing for the evening

 WHAT SHOULD I BRING?

-Modest shorts, tank tops and t-shirts (laundry service will be available at our guest house)
+• Modest shorts, tank tops and t-shirts (laundry service is available)

-Flip flops or sandals (for walking to and from showers in the guest house)
+• Flip flops or sandals (for walking to and from showers, etc.)

 What to leave at home

 While we appreciate the sentiment behind the thought of donating supplies, we do not receive supplies or donations unless specified on the “Requested Needs List.”
 Here is our heart behind this position.